Monday Morning Motivation – Validation

 Have a great week!

-About MMM: Each week I publish “Monday Morning Motivation” in the hopes that at least one person will find a bit of inspiration and that this inspiration will have a positive impact on their life.
+About MMM: Each week I publish “Monday Morning Motivation” in the hopes that one person will find a bit of inspiration and that inspiration will have a positive impact on their life.
 My motivation comes from experiences, reading, sermons, and discussions.

 Blog post from this past week: